mozaik-association/mozaik/docs/Event_module.md

 Various informations can/must be completed on the petition form :

-- The standard inforation of the event (name, dates, organizer...)
+- The standard information of the event (name, dates, organizer...)
 - The interests related to the petition.
-- The involvement categories related to the petition.
+- The involvement categories related to the event.

 !!! abstract "The goal of event management"